Program in Political Economy (PPE) Requirementslipsky2019-11-15T15:54:49-05:00

 Admission to the program takes place in the beginning of the fall semester of the junior year.
 A student who participates in this program is an Economics concentrator and is subject to all the requirements of the Economics department.
 The PPE functions like a certificate in that its requirements are additions to those already required of all Economics concentrators.
 Upon graduation, given successful completion of all requirements, the student receives a Certificate in Political Economy from the Department of Economics.
 Participation in the program does not appear on the student’s university transcript.

 To enter the program, the student should satisfy the prerequisites for concentration in both the Politics and the Economics departments.
-This means that the students entering the program must have completed ECO 100 and 101, MAT 175, ECO 202 (statistics), and two Politics courses (at any level) on a graded basis.
+This means that the students entering the program must have completed ECO 100 and 101, MAT 175, ECO 202 (or equivalent statistics course), and two Politics courses (at any level) on a graded basis.

 Politics Course Requirements